-We run several trips around Washington as well as a Spring Break trip to Moab, Utah.
-For more information about trips and other POST activities, see the Trips page.
+POST runs a variety of trips in the greater Seattle area ranging from rock climbing to snow camping.
+To see our current trips, visit the Trips page.
 All trips are entirely planned and run by student staff, with a number of adult chaperones who supervise the activities.

-Our Executive Committee of thirteen student staff oversee and run most of our trips and specific organizational aspects of POST.
+Our Executive Committee of thirteen student staff oversee and run most of our trips, and make all of the decisions for POST.
 Our adult advisor is Scott MacGowan who has a strong background in outdoor education and leadership.

 SCHOLARSHIPS & GEAR